A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Where to Take Measurements from

 \subsection{Risk-averse planning}

+When monitoring hazardous environments, safe planning for robots is desirable to avoid risky situations, such as collisions with obstacles, while still achieving the task goal.

+This problem can be framed as a constraint feasibility problem with the objective of finding a feasible path from start to goal while adhering to specific risk-related constraints to ensure safety.
+Depending on how these constraints are interpreted, various mathematical optimization approaches can be developed.

-When monitoring hazardous environments, safe planning for robots is desirable to avoid risky situations as much as possible while still achieving the task goal, such as colliding with obstacles.
-Worst-case scenarios have been analyzed in robust optimization and formal verification.
-Instead of focusing on the worst-case behavior, which often results in a conservative plan, various risk measures have been proposed, such as \emph{value at risk}~\citep{jorion2007value} and \emph{conditional value-at-risk}~\citep{rockafellar2000optimization}, for stochastic risk management.
+Although worst-case scenarios have been analyzed in robust optimization and formal verification, they often results in a conservative plan.
+In contrast, various risk measures have been proposed, such as \emph{value at risk}~\citep{jorion2007value} and \emph{conditional value-at-risk}~\citep{rockafellar2000optimization}, for stochastic risk management.
 Here, we present existing work specific to environmental monitoring.

-\cite{hernandez2019online} propose a risk objective function that incorporates both the length and safety of the path in underwater vehicle applications. \cite{ono2014safe} investigate safe path planning for marine robots.
-To avoid capsizing and bow-diving, they propose a method of classifying safe velocities and unsafe velocities.
-They then adopt model predictive control for planning a path. \cite{papachristos2019localization} research belief space planning for aerial robotic uncertainty-aware path planning.
-Their algorithm ensures mapping consistency while exploring an unknown environment. \cite{hollinger2016learning} propose a risk-aware Gaussian process to learn the uncertainty in ocean current prediction for safe navigation. \cite{somers2016human} develop a risk-averse marine data collection method given by human operator's preferences but refined by probabilistic planning with nonparametric uncertainty modeling.
-A more detailed survey can be found in~\cite{zhou2021multi}.
+\citet{hernandez2019online} propose a risk objective function that incorporates both the length and safety of the path in underwater vehicle applications. \citet{ono2014safe} investigate safe path planning for marine robots.
+To avoid capsizing and bow-diving, they propose a method of classifying safe and unsafe velocities.
+They then adopt model predictive control for planning a path. \citet{papachristos2019localization} research belief space planning for aerial robotic uncertainty-aware path planning.
+Their algorithm ensures mapping consistency while exploring an unknown environment. \citet{hollinger2016learning} propose a risk-aware Gaussian process to learn the uncertainty in ocean current prediction for safe navigation. \citet{somers2016human} develop a risk-averse marine data collection method given by human operator's preferences but refined by probabilistic planning with nonparametric uncertainty modeling.
+A more detailed survey can be found in~\citet{zhou2021multi}.

-\emph{Chance-constrained optimization} is one of the optimization techniques where some constraints dictate the probability of having risky events being bounded. \cite{ono2015chance} propose dynamic programming-based chance-constrained optimization that handles joint chance constraints caused by uncertain terrain conditions for space exploration.
+\emph{Chance-constrained optimization} is one of the optimization techniques where some constraints dictate the probability of having risky events being bounded. \citet{ono2015chance} propose dynamic programming-based chance-constrained optimization that handles joint chance constraints caused by uncertain terrain conditions for space exploration.